14 Best AI Code Review Tools in 2026 — Pricing & Features Compared

 - You're okay with rule-based analysis (not AI-powered)

-10. GitHub Copilot — Why It's Not a Code Review Tool
+10. GitHub Copilot — Now a Real Code Review Tool

 ✅ Pros